SiaFoundation/siad/doc/api/index.html.md

 be off by many orders of magnitude.
 When displaying to a human, some form of normalization with respect to the other hosts (for example, divide all scores by the median score of the hosts) is recommended.

+**acceptcontractadjustment** | float64
+The multiplier that gets applied to the host based on whether its accepting contracts or not.
+Typically "1" if they do and "0" if they don't.

 **ageadjustment** | float64
 The multiplier that gets applied to the host based on how long it has been a